msp-rs/multiwii_serial_protocol_v2.rs/README.md

 ## Introduction

+This is a fork of https://github.com/hashmismatch/multiwii_serial_protocol.rs!

-An incomplete implementation of the MSP protocol, with some Cleanflight and Betaflight extensions.
+An incomplete implementation of the MSP2 protocol, with some Cleanflight, Betaflight and iNav extensions.
 Allows one to implement a flight controller that can connect to the Cleanflight or Baseflight configurator.

 # Installation